LiangjunSong/Seed-Grow/README.md

 # Seed-Grow
 A NPM Package to help developers setting up new projects from boilerplate

+## Installation:
+`sudo npm install -g seedgrow`

+## Features:
+1. Create your own boilerplate and save it on Github
+2. List available boilerplates on your Github
+3. Intialize new project from your bolierplate

 ## Usage:
-1. Write your own boilerplate project and save it on github.
-2. Create new project from the boilerplate code.
+### Initialize the software:
+`seedgrow -i {yourusername}`
+###

 # HW4
 For HW4 please read CI.md